HenriqueMichelini/inventory_viewer/README.md

 3. **Error Handling**:
    - If the player is offline or the command is used incorrectly, the plugin will notify you with an error message.

 ---

-## Installation

-1. Download the latest version of the Inventory Viewer plugin.
-2. Place the `.jar` file in your server's `plugins` folder.
-3. Restart your server to load the plugin.
-4. Ensure the necessary permissions are set in your permissions manager.

----

-## Future Features

-- **Interactive GUI**: Clickable items to perform actions or get additional details.
-- **Real-Time Updates**: Live stats for health, food, and experience.

----